madinya/AcmeCorp/README.md

   NUnit test project detail all the test made to validate most of the scenarios to inspect and handle the possible errors.

   ## 3. AcmeCorp.UI:
-  Console application that reads the (input.txt) file in the output folder and proccess the common time the employees have coincided
+  Console application that reads the (input.txt) file in the output folder and proccess the common time the employees have coincided.
+The (input.txt) file is set to be copied to the output folder.

-  - Program.cs => Main method.
+  - Program.cs: Main method.
+  - input.txt: File with the data to be processed

  ## Build